-Ann Sussman, an architect, biometric researcher, speaker and writer, is co-author with Justin B. Hollander of Cognitive Architecture, Designing for How We Respond to the Built Environment.
+Ann Sussman is an architect, biometric researcher, speaker, writer, and co-author with Justin B. Hollander of Cognitive Architecture, Designing for How We Respond to the Built Environment.
 (Routledge, 2015) and Urban Experience + Design, Contemporary Perspectives on Improving the Public Realm (Routledge, 2021), She currently teaches a course on human perception, Architecture&Cognition, at the Boston Architectural College (BAC).
 In 2020, she co-founded The Human Architecture + Planning Institute, Inc., (theHapi.org) to improve our understanding of how people function and design better places for them.

 Janice M. Ward